-Can you believe it’s already December?
+Can you believe winter is just around the corner again?
 HOW!
-As we approach the end of the year in Seattle, the temperature keeps dropping.
+As we approach the frosty months in Seattle, the temperature keeps dropping.
 I don’t know about you, but I am ALWAYS worrying about my baby being warm enough at night.
-It’s like a nightly internal script playing in my head where I question myself (10 times, minimum) if the baby is warm enough for the night.
-A warm winter sleep sack is the answer.
+Luckily, a warm winter sleep sack is the answer.

 Who’s with me?

 Below are a few of my favorite winter weight, wearable blankets to take you through the fall and chilly cold winter (priced lowest to highest).
 See also: “regular” wearable blankets.

 Note that these are designated with a “TOG factor,” which denotes the level of thermal insulation used in the textile trade.
 They range from 0.5 to 3, with 3 being the warmest.

 Halo Winter Weight Sleepsack ~ $29 – $35

 My babes have worn HALO since birth, so I’m a big fan.
 Out of all the HALO swaddles and sleepsacks I’ve purchased, their “winter weight” sack is my fave.
 It’s their heaviest weight (TOG 2.5), made of super soft cotton, (doesn’t pill after washes) and has a comfy quilted interior.
 My only qualm is that I wish the sizing went through 24 months; we are bummed we’ve grown out of ours!

 Hanna Andersson Baby Wearable Blanket ~ $54, on sale $27